-The New York Bottling Co., Inc was established in 1914.
+The New York Bottling Co., Inc. was established in 1914.
 According to the January 15, 1915 Issue of the American Bottler:

 A consolidation of the following prominent New York City bottling concerns took place on April 1: A. Ludorff, S.A.
 Ludin & Co., (New York Bottling Co), W.E.
 Seitz & Co., John F. Hughs, Henry Kracke (Globe Mineral Water Co) and the A. Liebler Bottling Co.
 The new company is called the NY Bottling Co., Albert Ludorff is president and J. E. Ludin is Tres.

-In the 1922 NYC Directory, the company address was given as 502 – 514 W. 45th St and they remained there until moving to 118 N 11th St in Brooklyn sometime in the early 1930’s.
+In the 1922 NYC Directory, the company address was given as 502 – 514 W. 45th Street.

 According to an April 7, 1929 story in the Brooklyn Times Union, The New York Bottling Corporation was acquired by the Carl H. Schulz Co. in November, 1928 who continued making goods under their trademarks.